Perfect Graph Modification Problems: An Integer Programming Approach: An Algorithm for Finding Odd Holes

-We propose the recursive backtracking Algorithm \texttt{FindOddHoles}.
-This algorithm identifies and outputs either all or, if desired, a subset of present odd holes in a graph.
+Algorithm \texttt{FindOddHoles} identifies and outputs either all or, if desired, a subset of the odd holes present in a graph.
 To find the odd antiholes in a graph, the algorithm is applied to the complement of the graph.
 The outputs, which are the odd holes in the complement graph, correspond to odd antiholes in the original graph.
-Algorithm \texttt{FindOddHoles} has exponential complexity.
+The algorithm works by calling the recursive function with a path consisting of a single vertex, and repeats this process for every vertex of the graph.
+This path will be completed to the odd holes that include the first vertex ($u$ in Figure~\ref{fig:foh}) of the path, if there are any.

-Algorithm \texttt{FindOddHoles} works by calling the recursive function, Algorithm \ref{algo:findOddHolesRecursive}, with a path consisting of a single vertex, and repeats this process for every vertex of the graph.
-This path will be completed to the odd holes that include the first vertex of the path, if there is any.
-Inside the recursive function, paths emerging from the first vertex are created, again recursively.
-The copies of the same vertices are not allowed in the path.
-The crucial part of the algorithm is that before a neighbor of the last vertex of the path is added to the path, a check is carried out for existence of a hole.
-First of all, if the candidate vertex has any neighbors within the internal vertices (vertices not including the first and the last) of the path, then this candidate vertex is not considered further since an edge with the internal vertices would correspond to a chord in the potential cycle (Line \ref{line:chord_check}).
-If there is no chord, then the adjacency of the candidate vertex to the first vertex in the path is checked (Line \ref{line:cycle_check}).
+Inside the recursive function, paths emerging from the first vertex are created recursively.
+The crucial part of the algorithm is that before a neighbor ($x$) of the last vertex ($v$) of the path is appended to the path, a check is carried out for existence of a hole.
+First, if the candidate vertex has any neighbors within the internal vertices (vertices not including the first and the last) of the path, then this candidate vertex is not considered further since such an edge would correspond to a chord in the potential cycle.
+If there is no chord, then the adjacency of the candidate vertex to the first vertex in the path is checked.
 If they are not adjacent, then there is no cycle in the subgraph induced by the path and the candidate vertex.
-Then the candidate vertex is added to the end of the path and the recursive function is called with this new path (Lines \ref{line:append_x} and \ref{line:continue_recursion}).
+Then the candidate vertex is added to the end of the path and the recursive function is called with this new path.
 If the candidate vertex is adjacent to the first vertex of the path, then the path together with the candidate vertex is a chordless cycle.
-If this chordless cycle is of odd length greater than or equal to 5, it is an odd hole (Line \ref{line:odd_hole_check}).
-This odd hole is added to a data structure to keep a record (Line \ref{line:add_hole_to_odd_holes}).
-This process is repeated with all the neighbors of the last vertex of the path (Line \ref{line:repeat_for_neighbors_of_v}).
-When the neighbors are depleted, the last vertex is removed from the path and the recursive function returns (Lines \ref{line:remove_v} and \ref{line:return_recursion}).
+If this chordless cycle is of odd length greater than or equal to 5, it is an odd hole.
+This odd hole is added to a data structure to keep a record.
+This process is repeated with all the neighbors of the last vertex of the path.
+When the neighbors are depleted, the last vertex is removed from the path and the recursive function returns.